financelurker/crypto-trades-firefly-iii/src/backends/exchanges/README.md

-# How to connect to another exchange
+# How to add supported exchanges

 So you know the API of your exchange and are interested in extending this service to work with a new exchange which isn't supported by now?
 Perfect.